 - Season chicken pieces with salt and pepper.

-- Tear up bread and place in the bowl of a food processor or blender along with cheese, parsley, and rosemary.
+- Tear up bread and place into the bowl of a food processor or blender along with cheese, parsley, and rosemary.
 Pulse until finely chopped.
 Pour crumbs onto a flat plate.

-- Beat egg and egg white with a fork and pour into a pie plate.
+- Beat egg and egg white with a fork and pour it into a pie plate.

-- Preheat large skillet and add half of the oil.
+- Preheat a large skillet and add half of the oil.
 Oil is ready when it glistens.

-- Dip each chicken piece into egg mixture, then coat both sides with crumb mixture, pressing lightly to make sure surface is completely covered.
+- Dip each chicken piece into the egg mixture, then coat both sides with crumb mixture, pressing lightly to make sure the surface is completely covered.
 Shake gently to release any excess crumbs.

 - Remove cooked chicken to serving platter and add remaining oil to skillet.
-When oil is ready, cook remaining chicken.
+When the oil is ready, cook the remaining chicken.
 Serve immediately.